gbark/achtung/README.md

 ## Multiplayer Todo

-* Predictively render Player
+* [x] Render own player on client (but server is authorative)
+* [x] Predictively render opponents on client while continually correcting predictions when data arrive from authorative server
-* Introduce Game instances to server to handle multiple ongoing games
+* [ ] Introduce game instances to server to handle multiple ongoing games
-* Start a Game after 6 Players have joined OR 2+ Players have joined AND it has passed 30 seconds since the 2nd Player joined.
+* [ ] Start a game after 6 players have joined OR 2+ players have joined AND it has passed 25 seconds since the 2nd player joined.
 Whichever comes first.
-* Private Games with secret code or URL
+* [ ] Private games with secret code or URL
-* Optimise server to client data traffic.
+* [ ] Optimise server to client data traffic.
-	- Send only the new Player positions since last serverUpdate
+	- [x] Send only new positions since last serverUpdate
-	- Only send game.gamearea if it has changed
+	- [ ] Only send game.gamearea if it has changed
-	- Dont send game.mode
+	- [x] Dont send game.mode
-	- Dont send game.player.leftKey
+	- [x] Dont send game.player.leftKey
-	- Dont send game.player.rightKey
+	- [x] Dont send game.player.rightKey
-	- Dont send game.player.keyDesc
+	- [x] Dont send game.player.keyDesc
-	- Only send game.player.angle if it has changed
+	- [x] Dont send game.player.direction
-	- Only send game.player.direction if it has changed
+	- [ ] Only send game.player.angle if it has changed
-	- Only send game.player.alive if it has changed
+	- [ ] Only send game.player.alive if it has changed
-	- Only send game.player.score if it has changed
+	- [ ] Only send game.player.score if it has changed
-	- Only send game.player.color if it has changed
+	- [ ] Only send game.player.color if it has changed